-The COVID-19 pandemic has stressed the importance of moving towards automation and digitization, especially for the operations and maintenance (O&M) of the solar sector in the country.
+The COVID-19 pandemic has stressed the importance of moving towards automation and digitization.
+In solar power, this is especially true for the operations and maintenance (O&M) of the solar power plants in the country.
 Initially, O&M activities were limited to site management, involving module cleaning and grass cutting.
 Later, the scope of O&M was extended to the optimal use of the balance of system and delivery of the promised generation.

 Now, O&M players have started investing in the automation of predictive maintenance services of solar systems.
 One of the reasons why automation is so helpful is that it decreases manpower costs.
 With the low tariffs discovered in the recent solar auctions, the margins of O&M players have also been reduced.
 This means that to maintain profitability, O&M players must deploy technology to predict the future of components and assess plant performance in order to avoid penalties.

 Another reason for O&M players to invest in the automation of predictive maintenance services is the strict scheduling, forecasting, and deviation settlement regulations done by the state governments, which penalize over- and under-generation of electricity from renewable energy plants.

 Not only can automation help in preventive maintenance on the field in the form of drones, robots, and smart sensors, but it can also work in offices where remote monitoring systems can be set up at a centralised location.
 Remote monitoring helps identify underperforming components, operate automatic ticketing systems and detect soiling losses.
 They can also monitor the whole solar plant remotely and take quick actions in the case of any untoward incidents.